kuangwanjing/ruleparser/README.md

 # ruleparser

 Package ruleparser provide a generic tool to filter data with predefined conditions, which are called rules here.
 For example, if a cross-platform application is required to handle the variance of platform, software version, os version, the application provider can construct different variants of configuration with conditions denoting what platform the configuration applies for.
-Hence, a rule-parser which understands the rules and the current context and determine whether the context matches up with the rules, is needed.
+Hence, a rule-parser which understands the rules and the current context and determines whether the context matches up with the rules, is needed.
 This is what ruleparser does.

-### Installment
+## Installment

 download the package: